soohoon/mjpg-streamer/README.md

 Changes
 =======
 Add a few files for 3d printer bluetooth connection and video monitoring.

-	So you can print directly from Cura to the printer remotely.
+	You can print directly from Cura to the remote printer as if it's connected to a USB port.
 	Total cost is about $15.
 Raspberry pi zero W($10) + camera($4) + cable($1)
 	https://www.microcenter.com/product/486575/raspberry-pi-zero-w
 	https://www.ebay.com/itm/CSI-interface-Camera-Module-5MP-Webcam-Video-1080p-720p-Pi-2b-For-Raspberry-X3T1/303618306923?hash=item46b10fb36b%3Ag%3AVTYAAOSw051fBnrq&LH_BIN=1